Broadcast¶

 It is almost always better for tasks to communicate using files but there are

-some niche situations where communicating via cylc broadcast
+some niche situations where communicating via cylc broadcast is justified.

-This tutorial walks you through using cylc broadcast
+This tutorial walks you through using cylc broadcast to communicate between

 tasks.